google-deepmind/levintreesearch_cm/README.md

 ## Quick start 2: Server example

-The previous example uses only one CPU core.
+The previous example uses only one CPU.
 Here's an example that runs several jobs in parallel using a server-worker architecture on a set of easy Sliding Tile Puzzle instances: